Fort Ward Museum & Historic Site

 The historic fort provides visitors with an excellent understanding of Civil War-era military engineering.
 About 90% of the fort's earthwork walls are preserved and the Northwest Bastion has been restored and reconstructed to its original condition.

-A public walkway which meets the standards of the Americans with Disabilities Act is being constructed through part of the historic fort in an effort to make the site more accessible to a variety of audiences.
-The project is being funded by a Save America’s Treasures grant and the City of Alexandria.
+A newly constructed public walkway which meets the standards of the Americans with Disabilities Act has just been completed, making the historic fort more accessible to a variety of audiences.
+Construction of the Fort Ward walkway was supported by a Save America’s Treasures grant administered by the National Park Service, Department of Interior, which was matched by City of Alexandria funding.

 Civil War Sesquicentennial Events and Information